Our Work:

 CDF funds initiatives that engage those underserved groups to develop a critical analysis of the social, political or economic roots of problems they experience and then develop strategies for change by recognizing their group strengths and organizing for systemic change.

-We encourage groups that develop leadership, communication, organizational skills and participatory research allowing equity-seeking people and allies to develop and implement strategies for change, particularly initiatives that amplify voice and strengthen community response and democracy.
+We encourage groups that develop leadership, communication, organizational skills and participatory research allowing equity-seeking communities and allies to develop and implement strategies for change, particularly initiatives that amplify voice and strengthen community response and democracy.

 What We Look For